visit/slate/source/index.html.md

  }
 ```

-Get the next page of Raw Attributes, you need to provide a token obtained from <a href="https://bqk-.github.io/slate/#get-paged">Get Paged</a>.
+Get the next page of Raw Attributes, you need to provide a token obtained from <a href="#get-paged">Get Paged</a>.

 ### HTTP Request